hkbu-kennycheng/comp7065/lab3.md

 ![](lab3/images/load_dataset.png)

+*Remarks:*
+- The date format from the script is `DD/MM/YYYY` instead of `MM/DD/YYYY` when I run the script.
+But the `Edit Domain` widget will recognize the date format as `MM/DD/YYYY` only

 ## Data preprocessing

 The `release` column contains the release date of the movie.
 It could be converted to a `Date` column using the `Edit Domain` widget.
 Please add an `Edit Domain` widget and connect the `Data Table` widget to the `Edit Domain` widget.
 Then, click on the `Edit Domain` widget and select the `release` column.
 Then, change the `Type` to `Time` and click on the `Apply` button.
 It would also generate a new column `Selected` with `Yes` and `No` values.

+*Remarks:*
+- No `Selected` column is generated

 ![](lab3/images/edit_domain.png)